dmidk/danradocs/danra-book/docs/parameters.md

 # DANRA Parameters

+DANRA output is ordered into three main categories based on the vertical levels of the data: surface or single level (SL), height levels (HL), and pressure levels (PL).
+Each category contains various meteorological parameters, which are described in detail below.

 <details>
 <summary>Single Levels</summary>

 ## Single level parameters

+Single level refers to parameters that are defined at a single vertical level in the atmosphere or at the surface.
 | Variable Name | CF Standard Name | Description | Unit |
 |---------------|------------------|-------------|------|
 | cape_column | atmosphere_convective_available_potential_energy_wrt_surface | CAPE out of the model | J kg-1 |